mlpearson4/VastCast/README.md

 # VastCast - A Vastly Superior Podcast App

-VastCast is a Podcast App that allows users to play podcasts, load their favorite podcasts, organize their queue of podcasts, search for podcasts, and upload and download podcasts for offline listening.
+VastCast is a Podcast App that allows users to play podcasts, load their favorite podcasts, organize their queue of podcasts, and search for podcasts.

-**In progress:** Download Podcasts, Play in background after exitting the application

 ## Importance